As-exact-as-possible repair of unprintable STL files: State of the art

-Mesh repairing has received increased attention in recent years, not only for 3D printing, but in general for all the scenarios where a "well-behaving" mesh is required (e.g. Finite Element Analysis, advanced shape editing, quad-based remeshing, ...).
 Some repairing methods transform the input into an intermediate volumetric representation and construct a new mesh out of it \cite{taoju04} \cite{kobbelttog} \cite{chenwang13}.
-In a new trend of methods specifically tailored for 3D printing, a 3D mesh is converted into an implicit representation, and all the subsequent operations (including the slicing) are performed on this representation \cite{huang13} \cite{huang14}.
+In a new trend of methods, a 3D mesh is converted into an implicit representation, and all the subsequent operations (including the slicing) are performed on this representation \cite{huang13} \cite{huang14}.
 These methods are very robust but necessarily introduce a distortion.
-Robustness and precision are indeed major issues in this area, in particular when self-intersections must be removed \cite{attene2014}.
-In this case some approaches rely on exact arithmetics \cite{nefpolyhedron}, while some others can losslessly convert the input into a finite precision plane-based representation, and then reconstruct a provably good fixed mesh out of it \cite{campen10} \cite{wang13}.
-When used for 3D printing applications, however, the aforementioned approaches are useful only if the input actually encloses a solid, while they are not really suitable to fix open meshes such as the example in Figure \ref{fig:darth}.
-For a more comprehensive overview of mesh repairing methods, we point the reader to \cite{attene2013} and \cite{taoju09}.
+When distortion is not allowed and self-intersections must be removed \cite{attene2014}, some approaches rely on exact arithmetic, while some others can losslessly convert the input into a finite precision plane-based representation, and then reconstruct a provably good fixed mesh out of it \cite{campen10} \cite{wang13}.
+The aforementioned approaches are useful only if the input actually encloses a solid, while they are not really suitable to fix open meshes such as the example in Figure \ref{fig:darth}.
+For a more comprehensive overview of mesh repairing methods, we point the reader to \cite{attene2013}.